 Tres Hermanos Conservation Authority

-According to the terms of the Settlement Agreement approved February 5, 2019, the existing Tres Hermanos Conservation Authority Joint Powers Agreement will be amended and restated to create a newly re-constituted Tres Hermanos Conservation Authority pursuant to the Joint Powers Act, Government Code sections 6500 et seq., (the "Tres Hermanos JPA"), which Authority will, among other things:
+According to the terms of the Settlement Agreement approved February 5, 2019, the existing Tres Hermanos Conservation Authority Joint Powers Agreement was amended and restated to create a newly re-constituted Tres Hermanos Conservation Authority pursuant to the Joint Powers Act, Government Code sections 6500 et seq., (the "Tres Hermanos JPA"), which Authority will, among other things:

 - Include the cities of Chino Hills, Diamond Bar and Industry as Members of the Authority;